AP® Macroeconomics vs. AP® Microeconomics | Understanding The Differences

 3. Difficulty Levels

-Students often ask, "Is AP Macro easier than AP Micro, or is it the opposite?"
+Students often ask, "Is AP Macro or micro easier?"
 To answer this question, let's address three major aspects that can help you gauge the difficulty levels of AP Macro and Micro:

 1. Course Content and Exam Format